 Handily located for visitors, the city of Geneva is just six minutes or so away by train, or four kilometres.
 For travellers who drive to the airport, parking is located both underground and above ground, though it cannot be pre-booked.
 The only way to make sure that you have a space for your car is to use the valet parking services which are available.

-If you are looking to head elsewhere to other destinations in the city from the airport, then Geneva Airport car hire is available.
+If you are looking to head elsewhere to other destinations in the city from the airport, then Geneva Airport car hire is available with France side Geneva rent a car and car hire Geneva Swiss sector options.
 The route you should take is Route de Meyrin and follow the signs which point to the city centre.
 Taking the train is much more straightforward than driving however.
 Trains run regularly throughout the day from 5.30 am until midnight, departing roughly twice every 25 minutes or so on average.

 Buses also depart regularly from in front of the airport, with the number 10 bus running into the city every 10 minutes or so.
 A ticket known as a Unireso is available from a machine in the baggage claim area of the airport.
 This ticket entitles the holder to unlimited access to public transport for the subsequent hour and 20 minutes.